Closed Loop Controller

 Hysteresis is also seen in automatic shifting algorithms in both cars and robots; This avoids unnecessary gear changes within ranges where either gearing is equally effective.

-Similar to a Bang Bang (formally a two-point controller), a three-point controller has on/off/reverse.
+Similar to a Bang Bang (formally known as a two-point controller), a three-point controller has three states.
+Usually on/off/reverse, or off/low/high.

 This looks a lot like the hysterisis control, but instead of overshooting through the middle zone, it simply turns off.